Barcelona 2009

 INTRODUCTION

-We have just made our third stop of the trip.
-Today we are in Florence, Italy.
-I am with a group of 40 as we enter the Galleria dell'Accademia, one of Italy's leading art museums.
+I am going to begin our story with an event from Florence, our third stop of the trip.
+Today I am with a group of 40 as we enter the Galleria dell'Accademia, one of Italy's leading art museums.

 The first room we enter is cluttered with six or seven giant unfinished sculptures of men in various poses.
 These eight-foot tall statues were created by Michelangelo.
 Oddly enough, these are statues of slaves.
 I wonder to myself why Michelangelo would bother sculpting slaves.